-Towards the end of the period the development of the Cloud based Customer Relationship Management System (CRM) recommenced with the experiences of the last two years aiding the process.
-The Committee of Management is confident that the system can be launched in 2022 and believe that this system will lead to more efficient communication between the agents, members and office staff and over time is anticipating that cost savings will be generated.
+Operational issues of the Society and the IT providers has delayed the introduction of the Cloud based Customer Relationship Management System (CRM).
+Since the year-end this has been undergoing extensive testing and should be launched in 2023.
+The Committee of Management is confident that the system will lead to more efficient communication between the agents, members and office staff and over time is anticipating that cost savings will be generated.